 It’s okay to feel all those emotions.We just need to be aware that we are creating them.
-It’s the awareness that is important, because once we fully accept that we create our joys and our sufferings, we gain an inner authority and add to our resilience.
+It’s the awareness which is important, because once we fully accept that we create our joys and our sufferings, we gain that inner authority I have talked about.
+And as a result, we add to our resilience.

 To change our language takes practice and diligence.
-(I slip up occasionally.)
 But once we are in the habit, then no matter how good life is, it will improve.

 ‘Man is not disturbed by events, but by the view he takes of them.’